Main index sections:

 Francisco Guerau - the complete Poema Harmonico (1694) for

 baroque guitar.
-Works well on the modern guitar.
+Works great on the modern guitar.

 -